Solved: WiFi Keeps Disconnecting after Windows 10 20H2 update

-In general, Window 10 operating system should automatically update the Drivers for all devices on your computer.
+In general, Windows 10 operating system should automatically update the Drivers for all devices on your computer.
 However, this does not always happen, leading to older Drivers causing problems on a Windows computer.
 And Update the Wireless driver to the current version is the most working solution to fix WiFi keeps Disconnecting issue on Windows 10.

 Update Wireless driver

-To update current installed Wireless Driver on Windows 10, Right click on Start menu and select Device manager.
-This will display All installed Driver list, look for the network adapter and expend it.
+- This will display All installed Driver list, look for the network adapter and expend it.

 Tip: In case you see too many entries, look for something that says Network or 802.11b or has WiFi in it.